Postponed. But Stayed tuned

 Any *CONNIE, a Personal Nurse ‘love companion’ of John.

 40-50+ PETER Hull, FIELD MARSHALL responsible for Palace Green Hospital.

 30-40+ *JOHN Hull, GENERAL – Peter’s deserter Brother.

 All actors over 18 welcome to audition.
 Rehearsals for HYSTERICA begin in June and the season is from July 16 – 19.
 Rehearsals for MAAN/LLW begin in August and the production is from October 9 – 25th.
 Its important that actors are available consistently during the rehearsal period.
 Connect with us through our facebook group to book in.

 Hysterica presents a opportunity for writers to submit a monologue for the purpose of production across two weeks.
 A developing piece of theatre poised to capture unique stories of women from the past and showcase them in a staged theatrical event.

 Loves Labour’s Won remains a secret piece of Shakespeare’s plays.
 Listed to have been performed in 1598.
 However, there is no play with that title that we know of as published today.
 The theory is that “Love’s Labour’s Won” is the early title of a play that we now know by another name.
 Because many of Shakespeare’s plays had not been published by 1598, there are only a few plays that could have been known by this early title.
 Different scholars have suggested “Much Ado about Nothing” as the modern identity of the missing “Won.”
 Set at the closing of World War 1, there is ‘everything’ to be ado about in this production.
 A sparkling, engaging and heartwarming comedy staged with modernised and acute understanding of the genre to ensure that loves labour’s are won indeed!

-Production days are October 2020 with casting auditions July 2020, Directed by Emma Watson
+Production days are March 2021 with casting auditions Nov/Dec 2020, Directed by Emma Watson